siemens/kas/docs/userguide.rst

 Project Configuration
 ---------------------

-Currently JSON and YAML is supported as the base file format.
-Since YAML is arguable easier to read, this documentation focuses on the YAML format.
+Currently, JSON and YAML are supported as the base file formats.
+Since YAML is arguably easier to read, this documentation focuses on the YAML format.

 .. code-block:: yaml